Everest Base Camp Weather

 September in Everest Base Camp:

 Being the first month of the Autumn season- September indicates the end of the monsoon and temperature slowly starts to decrease in the Everest region.
 This month the Everest base camp temperature is unpredictable.
-September month includes little rains with a maximum temperature of 15°C during the day and 2°C in the morning.
-Furthermore, in the month of September trekkers can enjoy wonderful views of the mountains.
+September month includes little rain with a maximum temperature of 15°C during the day and 2°C in the morning.
+Furthermore, in September trekkers can enjoy wonderful views of the mountains.

 October in Everest Base Camp: